ltngames/ltngames.github.io/src/docs/storage-system.md

 ---
 title: Storage System Plugin Documentation
 layout: documentation.html
+metaDescription: Documentation for our Storage System RPG Maker plugin
 ---

  This plugin provides a way to have an unlimited amount of storage containers